We extend warm greetings to those who are new to the Guild, and gratitude

 The Guild is also grateful for the indispensable support of Catherine Allen,

-Eric Andrews, Sue Bellars, Letitia Chambers, Jan Denton, Jeffrey Hardy,
+Eric and Annika Andrews, Sue Bellars, Letitia Chambers, Jan Denton, Jeffrey Hardy,

 Lisa Andrews Hobart, and Gerry Ohrstrom.

-LOOKING BACK TO THE GUILD'S 2019 GIELGUD AWARD
+THE GUILD'S 2019 GIELGUD AWARD TO SIR CAMERON MACKINTOSH

 Our most recent Gielgud Award for Excellence in the Dramatic Arts,